coq/coq/doc/sphinx/proofs/automatic-tactics/auto.rst

 .. opt:: Loose Hint Behavior {| "Lax" | "Warn" | "Strict" }

-   This option accepts three values, which control the behavior of hints w.r.t.
+   This :term:`option` accepts three values, which control the behavior of hints w.r.t.
    :cmd:`Import`:

    - "Lax": this is the default, and corresponds to the historical behavior,